AanZee/conventions/general/README.md

 # General conventions
-This conventions are best practices in all our programming languages.
+These conventions are best practices in all our programming languages.

 ## Write in US English
 Write your code in US English instead of British English.
 E.g. color instead of colour.